 Ask them to make sidewalk chalk or slime from scratch and suggest they look up a recipe online.

-There are so many things your kids will be able to do that you didn’t know if you leave them to
+There are so many things your kids will be able to do that you didn’t know if you leave them to their own devices.

 Give them independence to explore and experiment with their surroundings without you.